meghapsimatrix/wildmeta/cran-comments.md

 This is a resubmission.
 This release adds parallel processing capabilities (using the future and future.apply packages) to run cluster wild bootstrapping.

+Further, I reduced the number of boostraps in the examples in the vignette so the checks can hopefully run faster.

 ## Test environments